-The methodology used in both large-scale TCP experiments [4], [21] was similar and involved a topology where each participating site was paired with every other participating site for an FTP-like transfer.
-Although this setup approximates well the current use of TCP in the Internet, future entertainment-oriented streaming services, however, are more likely to involve a small number of backbone video servers and a large number of home users.
-1
+The methodology used in prior large-scale TCP experiments (e.g., [3], [18]) was similar and involved a topology where each participating site was paired with every other participating site for an FTP-like transfer.
+Although this setup approximates well the current use of TCP in the Internet, future enter-tainment-oriented streaming services, however, are more likely to involve a small number of backbone video servers and a large number of home users.1

-We believe that in order to study the current dynamics of realtime streaming in the Internet, we must take the same steps to connect to the Internet as an average end-user2 (i.e., through dialup ISPs).
+We believe that in order to study the current dynamics of real-time streaming in the Internet, we must take the same steps to connect to the Internet as an average end-user2 (i.e., through dialup ISPs).
 For example, ISPs often experience congestion in their own backbones, and during busy hours, V.90 modems in certain access points are not available due to high user demand, none of which can be captured by studying the Internet from a small campus network directly connected to the Internet backbone.

-In addition to choosing a different topological setup for the experiment, our work is different from the previous studies in several other aspects.
-First, the sending rate of a TCP connection is driven by its congestion control, which can often cause increased packet loss and higher end-to-end delays in the path along which it operates (e.g., during slow start).
-In our experiment, we measured true end-to-end path dynamics without the bias of congestion
+Furthermore, the sending rate of a TCP connection is driven by its congestion control, which can often cause increased packet loss and higher end-to-end delays in the path along which it operates (e.g., during slow start).
+In our experiment, we measured true end-to-end path dynamics without the bias of congestion control applied to slow modem links.3 Additionally, our decision not to use congestion control was influenced by the evidence that the majority of streaming traffic in the current Internet employs constant-bitrate (CBR) video streams [20], where the user explicitly selects the desired streaming rate from the corresponding web page (note that the additional rate adaptation implemented in [20] is very rudimentary and could hardly be considered congestion control).